okor/LEMPress/README.md

 Strategy
 =====
-  AutoPress strives to get the highest performance possible while keeping stability and security in mind.
+  LEMPress strives to get the highest performance possible while keeping stability and security in mind.
 That's why instead of using the latest PHP build from a PPA or source, it uses good ol' dependable core Ubuntu repos.
 That also means LEMPress uses fast cgi instead of the faster fpm, again for stability and security.
 The same goes for Nginx and MySQL versions.

 About the Stack
 ==========